 - Thoughts on how much your case is worth

-- November 2013, Maryland: $936,504 Verdict A 33 year-old mother of four is driving her SUV in New Carrollton and approaches the intersection of Annapolis Road and 85th Avenue.
+- November 2013, Maryland (P.G.
+County): $936,504 Verdict A 33 year-old mother of four is driving her SUV in New Carrollton and approaches the intersection of Annapolis Road and 85th Avenue.
 A second driver enters the intersection while the mother attempts to go through and collides into her vehicle.
-The woman is taken to Prince George’s Hospital center by ambulance and is diagnosed and treated for a severe ankle fracture that requires surgical repair.
+The woman is taken to Prince George’s Hospital Center by ambulance and is diagnosed and treated for a severe ankle fracture that requires surgical repair.
 For six months following the accident, she is unable to put any weight onto her ankle and needs third-party assistance with daily activities.
 She sues the driver for negligence, claiming the defendant was distracted and entered the intersection against a red light.
 She claims that due to her injuries she suffers from a permanent limp and is unable to stand for an extended period of time.
 Since, she has had to give up her career as a hairdresser, which resulted in her having to return to school in order to obtain future employment.
 The defendant disputes the seriousness of the injuries.
 Allstate offered $70,000 before the lawsuit was filed and $140,000 on the courthouse steps.
 Our client believed in her case and believed in us.
-A jury justifed that faith and awarded her $936,504.09.
-Ron Miller and Laura Zois tried this case for the Law Offices of Miller & Zois.
+A jury justified that faith and awarded her $936,504.09.
+Ron Miller and Laura Zois tried this case for Miller & Zois.

 - 2013: $157,500 Settlement in New York.
 The 19 year old passenger of a vehicle is injured when the vehicle enters an intersection at an excessive rate of speed, and strikes the rear of a vehicle that failed to yield the right of way.
 Suit is filed by the passenger against both drivers as well as the owners of both vehicles.
 Plaintiff claims a meniscus tear and a bulge of the C6-7 disc, with the need for future surgery.
 The driver and owner of Plaintiff’s vehicle is assigned 70% of the liability, with the other vehicle being assigned 30% of the liability.
 Plaintiff is awarded $22,500 in past pain and suffering, and $135,000 for future pain and suffering.